 Rithmic gives you:

-- Industry-leading execution latency
+- Industry-leading execution latency (on co-located infrastructure)

 - Flexibility across multiple platforms